 It is important to apply moisturizer or natural oil after a person exfoliates.
 They should not over-exfoliate the skin, as this could cause redness and irritation.

 Over-the-counter (OTC) exfoliating products may also reduce the appearance of scars.
-One study reports products that contain chemical exfoliators, such as glycolic acid, may reduce acne scars.

 Some essential oils may reduce infection and inflammation, and encourage the wound to heal.
 These oils are less likely to heal older or existing scars, although some people may find them helpful.